-Catalonia seethes after exile's arrest
+Ex-leader's arrest sparks Catalan protests

-Protests have broken out across Catalonia as former leader Carles Puigdemont spends the night in a German prison.
+Protests broke out across the Spanish region of Catalonia on Sunday after former leader Carles Puigdemont was taken into custody in Germany.

+At least 89 people were injured in clashes with police and four arrests were made.

 Mr Puigdemont, who is wanted in Spain for sedition and rebellion, was detained by German police acting on a European arrest warrant.

-Thousands of his supporters have turned out in Barcelona and other nearby cities to protest his arrest.

-Mr Puigdemont will appear before a German judge on Monday.
+He appeared before a German judge on Monday and was remanded in custody.

-He was detained while crossing from Denmark on his way to Belgium, where he has been living in self-imposed exile since Catalonia's parliament unilaterally declared independence from Spain in October.
+Mr Puigdemont was detained while crossing from Denmark on his way to Belgium, where he has been living in self-imposed exile since Catalonia's parliament unilaterally declared independence from Spain in October.

 A European warrant for his arrest was reissued on Friday.